bsteinkirchner/aboutme/README.md

 🤝 My name is Brittany!
 I am a full stack engineer and my tech stack is PHP (Laravel), MySQL, Typescript, and React.

-✍️ I am currently learning more about Nodejs.
+✍️ I am currently learning more about Nodejs and SQL.

 📫 Contact me: bsteinkirchner93@gmail.com